ANSSI-FR/MLA/FORMAT.md

     block_data: [u8; length]
 }

-struct EndOfFile {
+struct EndOfEntry {
-    // File unique ID in the archive
+    // Entry unique ID in the archive
     #[little_endian]
     id: u64,
-    // SHA-256 of the file content
+    // SHA-256 of the entry content
     hash: [u8; 32]
 }

 struct EndOfArchiveData {}
 ```

-A file `file_i` in the archive always starts with an `EntryStart`, giving its name and unique ID.
+An entry `entry_i` in the archive always starts with an `EntryStart`, giving its name and unique ID.

-Let `content_i` be the content of `file_i`.
+Let `content_i` be the content of `entry_i`.
 It starts empty.

-Each time a `FileContent` is encountered, the corresponding `block_data` is appended to `content_i`.
+Each time a `EntryContent` is encountered, the corresponding `block_data` is appended to `content_i`.

-Once the `EndOfFile` for `file_i` is reached, the file is completely read.
-Its content SHA-256 hash can be verified with the `EndOfFile.hash`.
+Once the `EndOfEntry` for `entry_i` is reached, the entry is completely read.
+Its content SHA-256 hash can be verified with the `EndOfEntry.hash`.

-Between the last `EndOfFile` block and the beginning of the `ArchiveFooter`, there is the only `EndOfArchiveData` block.
+Between the last `EndOfEntry` block and the beginning of the `ArchiveFooter`, there is the only `EndOfArchiveData` block.
 It is used in the repair process, to correctly separate the actual archive data from the footer.

-As blocks from different files can be interleaved, the `files_info.offsets` are the offsets in `file_data` of blocks for the same file.
+As blocks from different entries can be interleaved, the `entries_info.offsets` are the offsets in `entry_data` of blocks for the same entry.

 For instance, if the blocks are:
 ```
-Off0: [FileStart ID 1]
+Off0: [EntryStart ID 1]
-Off1: [FileStart ID 2]
+Off1: [EntryStart ID 2]
-Off2: [FileContent ID 1]
+Off2: [EntryContent ID 1]
-Off3: [FileContent ID 1]
+Off3: [EntryContent ID 1]
-Off4: [FileContent ID 2]
+Off4: [EntryContent ID 2]
-Off5: [EndOfFile ID 1]
+Off5: [EndOfEntry ID 1]
 ...
 ```

-The `offsets` for the file with ID 1 will be ̀`Off0`, `Off2`, `Off5`.
+The `offsets` for the entry with ID 1 will be ̀`Off0`, `Off2`, `Off5`.
-Additionally, for faster `hash` retrieval, `files_info.eof_offset` is the offset of the `EndOfFile` block for the corresponding file.
+Additionally, for faster `hash` retrieval, `entries_info.eof_offset` is the offset of the `EndOfEntry` block for the corresponding entry.
 In this example, `eof_offset = Off5` for ID 1.

-Finally, the `files_info.size` is the size in bytes of the corresponding file content.
+Finally, the `entries_info.size` is the size in bytes of the corresponding entry content.

-For reproducibility, the `files_info` `Vec` is sorted by entry name (lexicographically by bytes values) before being serialized.
+For reproducibility, the `entries_info` `Vec` is sorted by entry name (lexicographically by bytes values) before being serialized.

 ### Example